vlitejs/vlite/.github/CONTRIBUTING.md

-# Contributing to vLitejs
+# Contributing to `vlitejs`

-Thanks for being interesting on vLitejs!
+Thanks for being interesting on `vlitejs`!
 Before submitting your contribution, be sure to take a moment and read the following guide.

 - [How to contribute to Open Source](https://opensource.guide/how-to-contribute)
 - [Building welcoming communities](https://opensource.guide/building-community)